haghish/adjROC/README.md

-`adjROC` : An R Package for Calculating Sensitivity Adjusted for a Fixed Value of Specificity and Vice Versa
+`adjROC` : Computing Sensitivity at a Fix Value of Specificity and Vice Versa
 ============================================================================================================

 `adjROC` is an R package for computing adjusted sensitivity and specificity at particular thresholds.
 There are